ianrenton/ianrenton.com/_posts/2015-05-05-another-decade-older.markdown

 And now I turn 30, surrounded by those same friends who have been with me so long, and the family who have been there even longer.
 I have a family of my own, and the cycle begins again.

-I have a wife and a son, a home and a job; a family and a life just like those back where I began.
+I have a wife and a child, a home and a job; a family and a life just like those back where I began.

 ![Me, age thirty](/blog/2015/age30.jpg){: .center}